 The Orioles have been a part of Major League Baseball for more than a century now, sporting some of the best teams and players in baseball history.
 Before moving to Baltimore, the Orioles played their home games in St. Louis as the St. Louis Browns.
 In more than five decades of baseball as the Browns, the team posted just 12 winning seasons, reaching the playoffs only once.
 Things changed and the Orioles became one of the best teams in baseball in the late 1960s thanks to the play of future Hall of Famers Brooks Robinson, Frank Robinson and Jim Palmer.
 In 1966 the Orioles made the playoffs for just the second time in franchise history, and rode that momentum to a 4-0 World Series sweep of the Los Angeles Dodgers to win the organization’s first title.
 Baltimore made three straight World Series from 1969 to 1971, but only won one of those three series.
 The Orioles won their most recent World Series in 1983, when an aging Palmer teamed with two more future Hall of Famers—Eddie Murray and Cal Ripken Jr. Following the World Series Baltimore went on a postseason drought that didn’t end until 1997, when the Orioles made back-to-back playoff appearances only to be knocked out in the ALCS both years.
+The Baltimore Orioles returned to prominence in the 2012, when the Orioles won their first playoff game in more than 13 years.
+The Baltimore Orioles won the 2014 AL East title, and reached the ALCS for the 10th time in franchise history.
 Baltimore has retired the numbers of six players in franchise history.

 2016 Baltimore Orioles Season Preview